AmrithaPal-Hanken/AI-study-planner/README.md

 ## Summary

-A study planning recommendation system for an individual student will help them maximize thier productive hours.
+A study planning recommendation system for an individual student will help them maximize their productive hours.

-## Background

 There are certain hours in the day when a student is most productive and other times when they are not.
 Work can be allocated accordingly to best utilize the day.
 Tasks that require more concentration is done during the most productive hours and tasks that are a bit easier are done during less productive hours.

 ## Data Sources and AI techniques